Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • You are keen to work in a client-facing technical role (opposed to taking the R&D route)

-• You will initially be fully trained on the software platform to understand the intricacies of the product
+• You will initially be fully trained on the machine learning platform to understand the intricacies of the product

 • You will then act as the main point of contact and liaise with customers and internal teams (predominantly the tech team)